zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

 ### What Do You Need?

 * An Oracle Cloud paid account or free trial with credits.
-To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).
+To sign up for a trial account with $300 in credits for 30 days, click [here](#previous).

 Note, you will not be able to complete this workshop with the 'Always Free' account.
 Make sure that you select the free trial account with credits.

 ## **STEP 1**: Login to the OCI Console

-Logon to the OCI console for your tenancy.
+If you haven't already, Sign in to your account.

 ## **STEP 2**: Select the Home Region